 Pressbooks can be intregrated with your institution’s SAML2 single sign-on service (Shibboleth, Microsoft ADFS, Azure, etc.).
 This guide chapter describes configuration options for a single Pressbooks network and a single IdP.
 If you’d like to connect your Pressbooks networks to multiple IdPs (if you’re a network manager for a consortium, for example), please view our guide chapter about OIDC.

 Setting this up may require assistance from someone who manages Identity and Access Management at your institution.
-You may want to refer them to Requested Attributes and User Identification Mechanism sections of this chapter or our technical documentation.
+You may want to refer them to Requested Attributes and User Identification Mechanism sections of this chapter.

 SAML2 Log In Flow